 Getting feedback helps designers validate their efforts on a project.

 Data collected can guide the next steps to be taken to improve the product or service.

-Data collected can help to evaluate the product features or the service being offered against similar and competitive offerings in the market.
+Data collected can help evaluating the product features or the service being offered against similar and competitive offerings in the market.